 Employees will not acquire a right to work at home merely based on the fact that they have done so for a certain time in the context of the coronavirus crisis.

 Kazakhstan

-It is currently still is prohibited to conduct any national or private events with mass gatherings of people (e.g. weddings and birthdays).
+It is currently still is prohibited to conduct any national or private events with mass gatherings of people (weddings, birthdays, etc.).